uw-maccosslab/manuscript-mag-net/README.md

   - Figure 3C
   - Figure 4A
   - Figure 4B

+* **Fig6b.r:** R script that is used to generate the following figure panels:

+  - Figure 6B

+* **Fig6c.r:** R script that is used to generate the following figure panels:

+  - Figure 6C

+* **Fig6d.r:** R script that is used to generate the following figure panels:

+  - Figure 6D

+* **Fig7b_Fig7c.ipynb:** Jupyter Notebook that is used to generate the following figure panels:

   - Figure 7A

-* **Fig7b_Fig7c.ipynb:** Jupyter Notebook for training an SVM to classify disease state, used to generate the following figure panels:

   - Figure 7B
-  - Supplementary figure S10

 * **Figs_2C_3A_3B_5B__SuppFigs_S1_S5_S6.Rmd:** R Markdown file that is used to generate the following figure panels: